LiamSkirrow/riscv-cpu/README.md

 - CocoTB investigation to make the testbenches a little better?
 This is an enhancement and not strictly required but might be good to look into.
 - include draw.io diagram in the README, showing the structure of the CPU
 - include a link to a writeup of the design decisions and architecture of the CPU

+## Dev Plan
+- Complete enough of the ISA and test with some programs, run the CPU through and make sure the pipeline is at least minimally functional.
+This step should be done using register files as both imem and dmem
+- Now start integrating proper RAM blocks (block rams on FPGA???) and allow the RAM's ready signal to stall the CPU pipeline by an arbitrary number of clk cycles
+- Implement a cache controller that does all the DMA on behalf of the CPU, and thus reduces the overall number of stalled clock cycles dramatically.